OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Profitable Trades which Meet All Criteria](img/ex6_cell8.PNG)

-That may seem like a small set of tradeable instruments but keep in mind that we've only considered two regions.
+That may seem like a small set of tradable instruments but keep in mind that we've only considered two regions.
 We finish this two region comparison by adding code to summarize our trading opportunities:

 ![Trading Opportunity Summary](img/ex6_cell9.PNG)